 In preparation for the surgery, you are going to be required to:

-- Take a lab test - medical problems has to be controlled before surgery
+- Take a lab test – medical problems have to be controlled before surgery

 - Wait six months for surgery in case of a previous infection